t0w5a/pubsub-distinct/README.md

 ```

 ### <a name="usage"></a>3.
 Usage
-In order to use the `PubSubDistinct` service you have to include/import
+In order to use the `PubSubDistinct` you have to include/import
 it into your application:

 ```typescript